MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

  The unique name of the query saved in the database.
 For details about the string, see the topic "CreateQueryDef Method" in DAO Help.
 If you accept the default value, an empty string, a temporary querydef is created.
 Such a query is not saved in the QueryDefs collection.

  `lpszSQL`
  The SQL string that defines the query.
-If you accept the default value of **NULL**, you must later call [SetSQL](#cdaoquerydef__setsql) to set the string.
+If you accept the default value of **NULL**, you must later call [SetSQL](#setsql) to set the string.
 Until then, the query is undefined.
 You can, however, use the undefined query to open a recordset; see Remarks for details.
 The SQL statement must be defined before you can append the querydef to the QueryDefs collection.

 ### Remarks
- If you pass a name in `lpszName`, you can then call [Append](#cdaoquerydef__append) to save the querydef in the database's QueryDefs collection.
+ If you pass a name in `lpszName`, you can then call [Append](#append) to save the querydef in the database's QueryDefs collection.
 Otherwise, the object is a temporary querydef and is not saved.
-In either case, the querydef is in an open state, and you can either use it to create a [CDaoRecordset](../../mfc/reference/cdaorecordset-class.md) object or call the querydef's [Execute](#cdaoquerydef__execute) member function.
+In either case, the querydef is in an open state, and you can either use it to create a [CDaoRecordset](../../mfc/reference/cdaorecordset-class.md) object or call the querydef's [Execute](#execute) member function.

  If you do not supply a SQL statement in `lpszSQL`, you cannot run the query with **Execute** but you can use it to create a recordset.
 In that case, MFC uses the recordset's default SQL statement.

-##  <a name="cdaoquerydef__execute"></a>  CDaoQueryDef::Execute
+##  <a name="execute"></a>  CDaoQueryDef::Execute
  Call this member function to run the query defined by the querydef object.

 ```